FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

     $ ./install.py upgrade

-This command no not change your configuration parameters.
+This command do not change your configuration parameters.
 Nevertheless, you should review the *Configuration* section as new settings has been included.

 -------------